MariamMohamed111100/charity-donation-system/README.md

 npm start         # → http://localhost:8081   (PORT env var changes it)
 ```

-## ☁️ Deploy to Vercel

-1. Push this folder to a GitHub repository.
-2. Import that repository at [vercel.com](https://vercel.com) → **Deploy**.
-3. Vercel automatically serves `public/` as static assets and `api/` as serverless functions.

-> Serverless state is in-memory — data resets on cold starts.
-See "Known limits" below.

 ## ⚙️ Configuration

 The admin credentials/token fall back to demo values (`admin` / `admin123` / `s3cr3t-adm1n`).